 Compare life insurance companies

-How is a life annuity different from life insurance?
+How is a life insurance annuity different from life insurance?

 Life insurance and annuities share some similar features, but they each play different roles in financial planning.
 Annuities are contracts and designed to be paid out while you’re still alive, and life insurance provides money to your loved ones when you die.

-Here are a few major differences between the two:
+Here are a few major differences between annuities vs life insurance:

 Annuity costs can be difficult to determine because the level of annual income you receive is based on investment costs, risk, profit for the annuity provider and the various administrative and marketing costs.